 Our mortgage calculator provides your total monthly mortgage payment which includes the loan repayment and interest along with other expenses.
 However, in order to understand how the payment is calculated it is essential to know what the monthly mortgage payment consists of:

 - Principal & Interest - the majority of the payment is the repayment of the loan and interest, which is determined by the process of amortization.
 The principal is the amount that you initially borrowed from the lender, while the interest is the amount the lender charges for letting you borrow the money.

 - Additional Costs – Mortgage Insurance (PMI or FHA MIP), property taxes, homeowners insurance, and HOA fees.

 The first step is to calculate the principal and interest using amortization.
 Amortization is the process that takes a loan and determines the equal periodic payments that are made to repay the principal and additional interest on the loan.
 The formula used to calculate the monthly payment using amortization is as follows:

-Example: 400,000 Loan Amount
+Example: $400,000 Loan Amount

 |Mortgage Rate (r)||2% annual or 0.16% monthly|

 The following amortization calculation includes both principal repayment and interest.
 Use our amortization calculator to try more examples and learn more about the amortization process.
 Additionally, if you have an interest-only compoonent in your mortgage, then try using an interest-only mortgage calculator for a more precise payment schedule.

 The above amortization formula provides both principal and interest, however, interest can be calculated separately also.
 The following formula is used: